 - Count children in the home where they live and sleep most of the time, even if their parents don’t live there.

 - If a child’s time is divided between more than one home, count them where they stay most often.
 If their time is evenly divided, or you don’t know where they stay most often, count them where they are staying on Census Day – April 1, 2020.

 - If a child’s family or guardian is moving during March or April 2020, count them at the address where they are living on April 1, 2020.

 - Count children in your home if they don’t have a permanent place to live and are staying in your home on April 1, 2020, even if they are only staying with you temporarily.

 - Count newborn babies at the home where they will live and sleep most of the time, even if they are still in the hospital on April 1, 2020.

-The date for families to complete their census has been adjusted to Oct.
-31 to allow more time to self-respond.
 For more information about Arizona’s efforts to ensure a complete count, visit azcensus2020.gov.